andr1976/HydDown/Manual.md

 The pressure and temperature trajectory is visualised along with the fluid mixture phase envelope in [@Fig:ng_pe].
 As seen from the figure, this case is borderline and the pressure/temperature trajectory just coincides with the dew line on the phase envelope.
 This plot is included in the example main script that comes with HydDown and serves as an important quality control.

+For multi-component mixtures CoolProp does not provide solver for PH and UV-problems and these solvers have been included in HydDown by wrapping the CoolProp PT solver with a Nelder-Mead algorithm for solving for internal energy and density or pressure and enthalpy.

 # Validation
 The code is provided as-is.